 The temps are climbing here in Phoenix, and I know they’ve been crawling to higher digits around the country, too.
 If you haven’t had an Italian cream soda before, what are you waiting for?
-They make a refreshing treat, for sure.
+The time is right to try a Blueberry Italian Cream Soda!
+They make a refreshing treat, for sure!

 Try these Blueberry Italian Cream Soda drinks soon to celebrate the season!
 They make a fabulous treat for any occasion.

 - Zest of 1/2 small lemon

 - 8 ounces half and half (about 2 ounces per drink)

 - 24 ounces plain sparkling water (about 6 ounces per drink)

 - Add the sugar and water to a sauce pan over high heat.
 Stir to help dissolve the sugar, and bring the mixture to a boil.